Project Purpose and Need

 The low-lying Inner Mission neighborhood surrounding 17th, 18th and Folsom Streets has been historically subject to flooding during moderate to heavy storms.
 This capital project will construct new infrastructure to improve collection system capacity to manage stormwater for the level of service (LOS) storm, which has a 20% possibility of occurring in a given year.
-Additional project information is available in the final Needs Assesment and Alternatives Analysis Report located here, and the draft Conceptual Engineering Report located here.
+Additional project information is available in the final Needs Assessment and Alternatives Analysis Report located here, and the draft Conceptual Engineering Report located here.

 - Construct a 3,500 linear foot, 12-foot internal diameter tunnel from the vicinity of Alameda/Treat Streets to the vicinity of 7th/Berry Streets.